 What do delivery platforms really cost?

-The visible costs are clear: Thuisbezorgd, Uber Eats and Deliveroo charge 15-30% commission.
-But there are hidden costs that further cut into your margin:
+The visible costs seem straightforward: Thuisbezorgd, Uber Eats and Deliveroo charge 15-30% commission.
+But hidden expenses pile up fast and destroy your margins:

 - Platform promotions ("20% off", "free delivery")